michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 Review of Source and Target Registers

-N (Number Literal)
+N (Number Literal as Nx, sets iteration register as xN)

 Register N is a pseudo-register.
-It can only by the Source of a Transfer instruction.
-Copies then skips the following opcode into the target register.
+When used as a source register, it copies then skips the following opcode into the target register.
 NM is scrounged, RET is executed instead.
+When used as a target register, the source register value is copied into the iteration register.

 M (Memory)